paladin-t/my_basic/README.md

 ### Use standalone interpreter binary

-This repository contains precompiled binaries for [Windows](output/my_basic.exe) and [macOS](output/my_basic_mac), it's easy to download one of them and have a first impressive playground.
+This repository contains precompiled binaries for [Windows](output/my_basic.exe) and [macOS](output/my_basic_mac), the easiest way is to download one of them to get a playground.
 Or you could make a build as follow:

 * Open the Visual Studio solution `my_basic.sln` on Windows to build an executable
 * Open the Xcode solution `my_basic_mac.xcodeproj` on macOS to build a macOS executable
-* If you were using other *nix OS, then use the `makefile` with a "make" toolchain to build an interpreter binary according to your specific platform
+* If you are using other *nix OS, use the `makefile` with a "make" toolchain to build an interpreter binary according to your specific platform

 To compile an interpreter binary for your own platform manually, please follow these steps:

-1. Retrieve everything under [`core`](core) and [`shell`](shell) folders for a minimum build
+1. Retrieve everything under the [`core`](core) and [`shell`](shell) folders for a minimum build
-2. Setup your compile toolchain configuration
+2. Setup your compiling toolchain configuration
 3. Compile [`core/my_basic.c`](core/my_basic.c) and [`shell/main.c`](shell/main.c), they both require [`core/my_basic.h`](core/my_basic.h); then link up an executable

 The standalone interpreter supports three running modes:

-* Execute the binary without arguments to enter the interactive mode of MY-BASIC
+* Execute the binary without arguments to enter the interactive mode
+	* Type "HELP" and hint Enter to get detail usages of the interpreter
 * Pass a file path to the binary to load and run that script file directly
-* Pass an argument `-e` followed by an expression to evaluate it and print the result, as a simple calculator, eg. `-e "2 * (3 + 4)"`
+* Pass an argument `-e` followed by an expression to evaluate and print instantly, as a simple calculator, eg. `-e "2 * (3 + 4)"`

-Type "HELP" and hint Enter under interactive mode to view full detail usages of the interpreter.

 ### Combine with existing projects